evil-mind-evil-sword/zawinski/README.md

 |------|-------------|
 | `--store PATH` | Use store at PATH instead of auto-discovery |

-You can also set the `ZAWINSKI_STORE` environment variable.
-The `--store` flag takes precedence.

 ### Command Options

 | Flag | Description |